Strategy #1

 Strategy #6

-Objective setting and feedback provision is a strategy used when learners are expected to develop, personalise and communicate individual objectives.
+Objective setting and feedback provision is a teaching strategy used when learners are expected to develop, personalise and communicate individual objectives.
 This method also stresses on the student performing a self-assessment to measure success achieved from the lecture.

 Strategy #7

-Generation and test hypotheses is a strategy that enables teachers to analyse systems while also solving identified problems.
-This strategy involves the following methods: problem solving, system analysis, decision-making, historical investigation, experimental inquiry and invention.
-This strategy helps in explaining the importance of coursework by describing the importance of each element.
+This teaching strategy helps in explaining the importance of coursework by describing the importance of each element.
 The analysis of this system helps the students in goal development and tackling of any barriers that they may face achievement of the stated goals.
-This strategy also involves testing the accuracy of the hypotheses and testing other elements to determine whether different solutions will be arrived at.
+This teaching strategy also involves testing the accuracy of the hypotheses and testing other elements to determine whether different solutions will be arrived at.

 Strategy #8

 Use of cues, organiser and questions is a teaching strategy that is used to ensure focus is maintained on the relevant important data while ensuring students are able to maintain deadlines by having advanced organisers.
-This strategy helps students compare different scenarios.
+This teaching strategy helps students compare different scenarios.
 It is really helpful in topic identification, addressing of available questions, generation of mental pictures by the student, prediction of the next occurrences and answering the asked questions.
 A summary is then developed for the information learned and the use of this information stated.

 Strategy #9

-Concept attainment process is a strategy that enables the teacher to develop examples for use in demonstration of available new concepts.
+Concept attainment process is a teaching strategy that enables the teacher to develop examples for use in demonstration of available new concepts.
 Through use of examples and non –examples, the students are able to relate to the intended concept.

 Strategy #10

-Mental rehearsal is a strategy that focuses on variations and internalisation enabling students to obtain ideas on ways of altering skills and procedures with response to different elements.
+Mental rehearsal is a teaching strategy that focuses on variations and internalisation enabling students to obtain ideas on ways of altering skills and procedures with response to different elements.

 With the availability of so many different strategies, teachers can determine what best suites their intended learning concept and apply it to their classroom setting.